-- 3.2.3.
-IoT Service Provider: A Provider of IoT Devices, Communications, Applications and Services. - NOTE Similar to M2M Service Provider defined in clause 3.1.4. - 3.2.4.
-Machine KYC: The Process of establishing a relationship between a machine and its custodian, usually accomplished by the IoT Service Provider by the use of physical or digital verification processes that establish the linkage between the identity of the custodian and the identity of the device owned by the custodian. - 3.2.5.
-OBF: A trust framework for extending the security capabilities of a network technology layer to benefit Third-Party Connected Devices and Applications. - 3.2.6.
-OBF_Token: A session key, independently generated in the Connected Device / User Equipment (UE) as well as in the Authentication Server, based on an agreed security schema between the Device and the Authentication Server for establishing a secure connection between the Connected Device and the Application, - 3.2.7.
+- 3.2.6.
+OBF\Token: A session key, independently generated in the Connected Device / User Equipment (UE) as well as in the Authentication Server, based on an agreed security schema between the Device and the Authentication Server for establishing a secure connection between the Connected Device and the Application Server. - 3.2.7.
 Operator Services: Services provided to the user of a Connected Device, that are offered by and hosted in the network of the Network Service Provider e.g. MNO. - 3.2.8.
 Resource Server: A Server that holds / hosts the permissions/ restrictions applicable to protected user resources. - 3.2.9.
-Third Party: An entity other than the Mobile Network Operator or the LoT Service Provider, which consumes the security capabilities of a network for providing trust for applications and / or services offered to the end users. - 3.2.10.
+Third Party: An entity other than the Mobile Network Operator or the M2M Service Provider, which consumes the security capabilities of a network for providing trust for applications and / or services offered to the end users. - 3.2.10.
 Trust framework: A system where a set of verifiable commitments are made by each of the various parties in a transaction to their counter parties, and these commitments necessarily include: (a) controls to help ensure commitments are met and (b) remedies for failure to meet such commitments.